French National Assembly adopts vaccine pass law | www.lokmattimes.com

 French National Assembly adopts vaccine pass law

-Paris, Jan 17 The French National Assembly, or the lower house of the Parliament, has adopted a law which will transform the health pass into a stricter vaccine pass in a bid to curb the country's surging Covid-19 cases.
+The French National Assembly, or the lower house of the Parliament, adopted on Sunday evening a law which will transform the health pass into a stricter vaccine pass in a bid to curb the country's surging COVID-19 cases.

-The National Assembly on Sunday evening adopted the law by a vote of 215 for and 58 against and after debates and discussions during the past two weeks, Xinhua news agency reported.
+The National Assembly adopted the law by a vote of 215 for and 58 against and after debates and discussions during the past two weeks.i

 The French government hopes to adopt the law as soon as possible after the approval of the Constitutional Council, the country's highest constitutional authority.